 Additionally, by writing notes in a list format, you are forced to isolate pieces of information, so you may feel unable to make connections between your ideas.

-As an alternative, Mind Mapping is a great way to break down complex information into smaller, easy-to-read chunks, making it highly beneficial to those with dyslexia and other neurological differences.
+As an alternative, mind mapping is a great way to break down complex information into smaller, easy-to-read chunks.
+This makes it highly beneficial for you brain to store the information and properly process it.
+And it’s especially useful for those with dyslexia and other neurological differences.
 Mind Maps also encourage the brain to make associations between ideas and concepts, leading to the generation of more creative ideas.

-Online Mind Mapping software (such as Ayoa’s Mind Map study tool) can be especially beneficial as they can make the process even quicker and easier.
+Online mind mapping can improve your revision techniques, and can be especially beneficial as they can make the process even quicker and easier.
 If you make a mistake, simply delete or change the information without needing to cross things out and making a mess of your map.
 You’ll also be able to access your ideas wherever you are and on any device.

 Mind Maps appeal to your senses with their flowing layout and other visual elements.
 These can include images, colored text, branches and boxes, and curved branches, which all add emphasis and ensure that you will remember your notes!